awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

 A self\-signed TLS X\.509 host certificate is cryptologically identical to a CA\-signed certificate\.
 The difference is social, not mathematical\.
 A CA promises, at a minimum, to validate a domain's ownership before issuing a certificate to an applicant\.
 Each web browser contains a list of CAs trusted by the browser vendor to do this\.
 An X\.509 certificate consists primarily of a public key that corresponds to your private server key, and a signature by the CA that is cryptographically tied to the public key\.
 When a browser connects to a web server over HTTPS, the server presents a certificate for the browser to check against its list of trusted CAs\.
 If the signer is on the list, or accessible through a *chain of trust* consisting of other trusted signers, the browser negotiates a fast encrypted data channel with the server and loads the page\.

 Certificates generally cost money because of the labor involved in validating the requests, so it pays to shop around\.
 A few CAs offer basic\-level certificates free of charge\.
 The most notable of these CAs is the [Let's Encrypt](https://letsencrypt.org/) project, which also supports the automation of the certificate creation and renewal process\.
-For more information about using Let's Encrypt as your CA, see [Certificate automation: Let's Encrypt with Certbot on Amazon Linux 2](#letsencrypt)\.
+For more information about using a Let's Encrypt certificate, see [Get Certbot](https://eff-certbot.readthedocs.io/en/stable/install.html)\.

 If you plan to offer commercial\-grade services, [AWS Certificate Manager](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html) is a good option\.